Skip to content

 A: Flexibility is a real concern for teams working across multiple product formats.

 Scott confirmed that the system is designed with labware flexibility in mind.
-Different rack configurations can accommodate different container types, including cassettes, vials, and tubes, though very small formats have some constraints based on how the automation is designed to handle retrieval.
+Different rack configurations can accommodate different container types, including cassettes, vials, and tubes.

 The broader lesson here applies to any transition toward automation storage: container selection decisions made early in development save significant time later.
 If your team is still mid-process on format selection, that’s the moment to loop in your automation partner, not after you’ve locked in a container that may require workarounds.